Background pattern

 • difficulty urinating or mild kidney disease.

-You should avoid taking Aricept Flas with other acetylcholinesterase inhibitors and other cholinergic agonists or antagonists.
+You should avoid taking Aricept Flas with other acetylcholinesterase inhibitors and other agonists or antagonists of the cholinergic system.

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medication and especially if you are taking any of the following medications:
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, and especially if you are taking any of the following medicines:

-• medications for psychosis, for example pimozide, sertindole or ziprasidone
+• medicines for psychosis, such as pimozide, sertindole, or ziprasidone

-• other medications to treat Alzheimer's disease, for example galantamine
+• other medicines for treating Alzheimer's disease, such as galantamine

-• analgesics or treatments for arthritis such as aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or diclofenac sodium.
+• analgesics or treatments for arthritis, such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or diclofenac sodium.

 • quinidine and beta-blockers for treating irregular heartbeats, such as propranolol and atenolol